-Trump May Not Accept The Outcome, And 4 Other Takeaways From The 2020 Election
+Trump May Never Concede And 4 Other 2020 Election Takeaways

 If those three states don't seem reliably Democratic anymore, that's because they aren't.
 We're seeing a political realignment in America, most brightly along education lines.
 Whites without college degrees have migrated away from their lunch-pail Democratic days to Republicans, largely around culture.

 The demographics are what they are.
-All three of Wisconsin, Michigan and Pennsylvania are majority white non-college.
-And that's to say nothing of Iowa and Ohio, which are also majority white non-college, and states Democrats used to be competitive in and don't appear to be anymore.
+All three of Wisconsin, Michigan and Pennsylvania are majority white noncollege.
+And that's to say nothing of Iowa and Ohio, which are also majority white noncollege and states Democrats used to be competitive in and don't appear to be anymore.

 On the other hand, the South is growing and diversifying, and Biden made important inroads in Georgia, Arizona and even Texas.
-If Biden holds onto his leads in Arizona and Georgia, he will be the first Democrat to win Arizona since 1996 and the first to win Georgia since 1992.
+If Biden holds on to his leads in Arizona and Georgia, he will be the first Democrat to win Arizona since 1996 and the first to win Georgia since 1992.
 (And in both of those years, Bill Clinton, a Southerner, was at the top of the ticket, and there was a serious third-party contender.)

 Thirty years ago, Georgia was more than 80% white.
-Today, that is down to 52% and has seen its share of Northern transplants moving to the Atlanta suburbs.
+Today, that is down to 52% and it has seen its share of Northern transplants moving to the Atlanta suburbs.

 With continued Latino growth, as well as out-of-state transplants and retirees, Arizona continues its leftward shift.
 In 2020, Arizona not only voted for Biden in the presidential race, but it will also have two Democratic senators for the first time since the 1950s — and the Democratic Party was very different then.